-Randolph Morris Origin/Culture/Country: American
+Randolph Fitzgerald (Randy) Samuel Origin/Culture/Country: American

-Randolph Randy Smith Origin/Culture/Country: American
+Randolph L. "Randy" Smyth Origin/Culture/Country: American

-Randolph Mantooth Origin/Culture/Country: American
+Randolph Townsend Origin/Culture/Country: American

-Ronald Shavlik Randolph Origin/Culture/Country: American
+Randolph D. "Randy" Brock Origin/Culture/Country: American

-Zachary Zach Randolph Origin/Culture/Country: American
+Randolph Perkins Origin/Culture/Country: American

 John Randolph Origin/Culture/Country: American